 It is difficult enough knowing the right rate for a job when you are moving domestically, but becomes even more challenging when moving internationally.
 The rate for the job will not just be a matter of what the rate would be in the local market, but also what your value is to this specific employer given the role they are looking to get you to fill.
 A local hire would nearly always be cheaper and so there is a reason they are looking to hire you.

 The first point will be to work out how your spending power will compare with your current position.
 You can obtain reports, such as that from Salary Expectation, to check the cost of living and what you will need to earn.
 You will also need to consider the earning of your partner if they currently work.
 Will there be any issues with work permits for them and will they be able to use any qualifications to continue to work in your new home country.

 You should also consider what you are worth and this will involve an understanding of the market for your skills and so it is well worth asking friends and colleagues in your sector for their views.
-Any insight you can gain from people within your potential employer can be particularly useful.
+Any insight you can gain from people within your potential employer before accepting a job can be particularly useful.

 Consider the entire package and not just the headline salary.
 Consider the benefits package including retirement plan, health insurance, stock or share options, vacation time, life and disability insurance.
 As an expat you will incur various costs that are not a factor for a domestic role.
 What relocation costs will be incurred, will any children need to be moved to an international or a boarding school, what are the accommodation arrangements.
 These costs will need to be identified and covered either directly by your employer or from your taxed income.